-Also at 8th Rank, during Exploration, a Ranger learns the skill 'Big Game Hunter'.
-Rangers are permanently under the effects of 'Growth', per the spell.
-Note that the character remains their normal size.
+Also at 8th Rank, Rangers are permanently under the effects of 'Big Game Hunter', per the spell.

-At 9th Rank, a Ranger learns the spells 'Personal Magic Weapon', and 'Commune With Nature'.
+At 9th Rank, a Ranger learns the spells 'Personal Magic Weapon', and 'Lore'.

-At 10th Rank, A Ranger learns the skill 'Immunity to Spell: Nature's Guardian'.
+At 10th Rank, A Ranger learns the skill 'Immunity to Spell: Fey Charm'.